canada-ca/digital-playbook-guide-numerique/en/4-empower-staff-deliver-better-services.md

 - Ensure a strong governance approach is in place
 - Focus on innovation and sustainability
-- Share information:  Sharing information with employees is important because it not only helps to build trust; it gives employees important information that will allow them to make the best possible decisions in critical situations. **([6 Ways To Empower Others To Succeed, Lisa Quast, Forbes.com contributor](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
+- Share information:  Sharing information with employees is important because it not only helps to build trust; it gives employees important information that will allow them to make the best possible decisions in critical situations. **([6 Ways To Empower Others To Succeed (Lisa Quast, Forbes.com contributor)](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
 - Create clear goals and objectives:  Be clear with your vision, goals/objectives, and roles.
-This will help create the framework necessary to guide employees to make empowered decisions to keep customers happy. **([6 Ways To Empower Others To Succeed, Lisa Quast, Forbes.com contributor](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
+This will help create the framework necessary to guide employees to make empowered decisions to keep customers happy. **([6 Ways To Empower Others To Succeed (Lisa Quast, Forbes.com contributor)](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
 - Teach that it’s o.k. to make mistakes:  If you empower employees to make decisions that will help keep customers happy, then you have to be willing to allow them to make mistakes and learn from those mistakes.
-Berating an employee who tried something new will only serve to keep others from trying new things. **([6 Ways To Empower Others To Succeed, Lisa Quast, Forbes.com contributor](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
+Berating an employee who tried something new will only serve to keep others from trying new things. **([6 Ways To Empower Others To Succeed (Lisa Quast, Forbes.com contributor)](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
-- Create an environment that celebrates both successes and failures:  Don’t just celebrate the successes, celebrate the employees who took a risk but maybe didn’t obtain the results intended but learned valuable lessons themselves and for the company. **([6 Ways To Empower Others To Succeed, Lisa Quast, Forbes.com contributor](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
+- Create an environment that celebrates both successes and failures:  Don’t just celebrate the successes, celebrate the employees who took a risk but maybe didn’t obtain the results intended but learned valuable lessons themselves and for the company. **([6 Ways To Empower Others To Succeed (Lisa Quast, Forbes.com contributor)](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
 - Support a learning environment:  This is an ongoing process whereby teams look at various situations and discuss them together to determine how they might handle things differently in the future to achieve a different result.
-This is really what our lives are all about...learning new things as we age, by analyzing the things we’ve done in the past. **([6 Ways To Empower Others To Succeed, Lisa Quast, Forbes.com contributor](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
+This is really what our lives are all about...learning new things as we age, by analyzing the things we’ve done in the past. **([6 Ways To Empower Others To Succeed (Lisa Quast, Forbes.com contributor)](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
 - Let teams become the hierarchy:  This occurs by slowly and carefully transferring responsibilities from managers to teams.
 This can be a very scary and difficult process that takes time, training and a lot of persistence (Kinicki & Kreitner, 2008, p.
 335).
-It’s been my personal experience that this requires a lot of support time to the teams as they move from depending on a manager to make decisions to being autonomous. **([6 Ways To Empower Others To Succeed, Lisa Quast, Forbes.com contributor](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
+It’s been my personal experience that this requires a lot of support time to the teams as they move from depending on a manager to make decisions to being autonomous. **([6 Ways To Empower Others To Succeed (Lisa Quast, Forbes.com contributor)](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**

 </section>